United States

 local SEO retainer / month

-Audits ($1,500, two-week delivery).
+Audits ($650, two-week delivery, refundable on retainer).
 Comprehensive written diagnostic: technical SEO, content gap analysis, backlink profile review, competitive positioning, ranked fix list with estimated impact.
+Fully credited against the first three months if you sign a retainer within 30 days.
 Often the right starting point for US businesses with internal marketing teams who can implement recommendations.

 Why month-to-month matters for US clients